10 Best Bachata Songs: Modern Hits and All-time Classics

 - Te adelanto, no me importa quién sea él

-(I come up to you; I don’t care who he is)
+(I’m telling you, I don’t care who he is)

 - Permíteme apreciar tu desnudez